 The Potomac flows through four states (Pennsylvania, West Virginia, Virginia, Maryland) for more than 400 miles and empties into the Chesapeake Bay.
 The best time for bass fishing is July through December.
 Fishing from the shore in the shallow areas is common early in the season.
 The bass move to deeper waters in the winter months so you’ll need your boat.

 As with other states, Maryland requires a boating permit to traverse the waterways.
-Luckily there are online sources that can help you through the test and get your permit.
+Luckily there are online resources that can help you through the test and get your permit.
 This will make your days on the Potomac safer and more enjoyable.

 Lake Minnetonka, Minnesota

 Located just outside of Minneapolis–Saint Paul, Minnetonka is 14,500 acres with 125 miles of shoreline.
 The cool Minnesota waters breed a large population of largemouth bass, which draws many fishing tournaments each year.
-Of 11,000 lakes, Lake Minnetonka is reported to be the best for bass fishing in Minnesota.
+Of the state’s 11,000 lakes, Lake Minnetonka is reported to be the best for bass fishing in Minnesota.